saksham1702/Projects-on-AI-ML/DCGANs with CIFAR-10 dataset, Keras and TensorFlow/README.md

 Running the Code

+Clone the repository:

+git clone <repository_url>
+cd <repository_name>

-Simply execute the script in a Jupyter Notebook or a Python environment where TensorFlow and Keras are installed.
-Ensure that the CIFAR-10 dataset is properly loaded before training.
+Run the script in a Jupyter Notebook or a Python environment where TensorFlow and Keras are installed.

 Potential Issues & Fixes